Azure-Samples/communication-services-virtual-visits-js/README.md

 - The server retrieves the config to use from the environment variables.
 On local machines you'll have to set this up manually.
 For deploy to Azure button, the ARM template will set this up for you.
 - The environment variables currently used in the config are:
 - `VV_COMMUNICATION_SERVICES_CONNECTION_STRING`.
-[Learn more about how to access your ACS connection string.](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp#access-your-connection-strings-and-service-endpoints) Example value: "endpoint=https://test.westus.communications.azure.com/;accesskey=SAMPLEKEY1234"
+[Learn more about how to access your Azure Communication Services connection string.](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp#access-your-connection-strings-and-service-endpoints) Example value: "endpoint=https://test.westus.communications.azure.com/;accesskey=SAMPLEKEY1234"
 - `VV_MICROSOFT_BOOKINGS_URL`.
 Example value: "https://microsoftbookings.azurewebsites.net/?organization=financialservices&UICulture=en-US&CallBackURL=https%3A%2F%2Fproducts.office.com/business/bookings".
 - `VV_CHAT_ENABLED`.
 Example value: "true".
 - `VV_SCREENSHARE_ENABLED`.
 Example value: "true".